Lesson 4: How Subscriptions Work

 Subscription Criteria

-When configuring subscriptions in Reactive Smart Contracts, you should adhere to the following rules:
+When configuring subscriptions in reactive contracts, you should adhere to the following rules:

 -